ShameekConyers/siclib/README.md

 A C++ scientific computation library with a focus on math. pysiclib is the Python interface.

+I built this to learn how libraries like NumPy actually work.
+View semantics, stride-based transpose, BLAS dispatch for matrix ops.
+All the stuff you take for granted until you write it yourself.

 ## What This Demonstrates

 - View-based N-dimensional tensor architecture with constant-time transpose